 Gaming PCs will always come equipped with an integrated graphics chip attached to the motherboard.
 However, this can be stepped up a notch and a half by switching to a discrete graphics option, which you can read more about here.
 Integrated graphics are good and will suit a lot of gaming needs, but discrete graphics are considered to kick things into a higher gear when it comes to clearer visuals and loading speeds.
 Given that what you see on the screen is such an important factor, in that it has to be clear, glitch free and a proper representation of the intended creation, the GPU and associated parts have to be the best fit.

 The processor, also known as the CPU or central processing unit, is what makes everything move.
 Therefore, it needs to be powerful enough to handle not only the GPU but the big sized games as well, including everything that may entail, from loading to interactions and general gameplay.
 It is not recommended to cut costs when it comes to the CPU, because it is such an integral part of the process.
 Cheaper options are more likely to fail which can put the whole PC in jeopardy.
-Look for a higher core count (seven and above) and whether or not you can overclock to reach the maximum potential for task handling and general capacity.
+Another thing to consider is the power you need to play your favorite games.
+It isn’t the same if you plan on playing GTA, Minecraft or Roblox.

 6. Your Budget